 Renewable Energy Resources Fund (20 ILCS 3855/1-56)

 The Illinois Power Agency also administers the Renewable Energy Resources Fund which is comprised of Alternative Compliance Payments made by Alternative Retail Electric Suppliers as part of their Renewable Portfolio Standard obligations.
+(Effective June 1, 2017, those payments are no longer made to the Renewable Energy Resources Fund.)

 The fund is currently being used to support the $30 million Supplemental Photovoltaic Procurement Plan authorized by the Illinois General Assembly in Public Act 98-0672.
 View the Plan and procurement results.
 The Plan included three rounds of procurements in 2015/2016 that have now concluded.